A Research and Training Lab

 – Lunch and am/pm refreshments included

 Latest TRiP Posts:

-A person’s cognitive processing style may affect his or her decision to accept a plea bargaining more so than his or her values.
+Mothers’ knowledge of the justice system may influence juvenile re-offending.
 This is the bottom line of a recently published article in Psychology, Public Policy, and Law.
-Below is a summary of the research and...read more
+Below is a summary of the research and findings as well as a translation of this research into...read more

 John Jay College of Criminal Justice